-Cerroni has led UW-Oshkosh to NCAA Division III postseason appearances in three of the past five seasons, including trips to the program's first national championship game in 2016, to the semifinals in the school's playoff debut in 2012 and to the quarterfinal round in 2015.
+Pat Cerroni enters his 13th year as UW-Oshkosh’s head football coach after leading the Titans to each of their four NCAA Division III postseason appearances, including trips to the program's first national championship game in 2016, to the semifinals in both the school's playoff debut in 2012 and in 2017, and to the quarterfinal round in 2015.

-In 2015, UW-Oshkosh advanced to the quarterfinal round of the NCAA Division III Championship and concluded the season with an 11-2 record.
+In 2015 UW-Oshkosh advanced to the quarterfinal round of the NCAA Championship and concluded the season with an 11-2 record.
 The Titans ended UW-Whitewater's NCAA-leading 36-game winning streak with a 10-7 decision in the regular season and established a WIAC record with 829 yards of offense during a 69-14 rout over UW-Stout.

 UW-Oshkosh ceded just six fourth-quarter points during the 2015 campaign while becoming the first team in WIAC history to score 60 or more points three times in a season as quarterback Brett Kasper was named the WIAC Offensive Player of the Year.
 The Titans set a school record for points in a game with their 86-0 triumph over Finlandia University (Mich.) en route to scoring a program-record 550 points on the season.
 Defensively, UW-Oshkosh produced four shutouts in the same season for the first time since 1933.

-In 2013, Cerroni coached UW-Oshkosh to wins in its first six games.
+In 2013 Cerroni coached UW-Oshkosh to wins in its first six games.
 The Titans peaked at eighth in the national rankings before finishing the season 11th.
-UW-Oshkosh’s only defeats were by scores of 17-14 to fifth-ranked and eventual NCAA Division III champion UW-Whitewater and 17-16 to 10th-ranked UW-Platteville.
-The Titans finished third in the WIAC standings with a 5-2 record.
+UW-Oshkosh’s only defeats were by scores of 17-14 to fifth-ranked and eventual NCAA champion UW-Whitewater and 17-16 to 10th-ranked UW-Platteville.

 Prior to Menomonee Falls, Cerroni was an assistant coach at Hartland Arrowhead and Waukesha Catholic Memorial high schools.
 During Cerroni’s four seasons at Waukesha Catholic Memorial High School, he helped the Crusaders to Wisconsin Independent Schools Athletic Association Division 1 state titles in 1993 and 1996.

-Cerroni and his UW-Oshkosh football team have performed several community services projects over the past seven years, including events associated with the Oshkosh Boys & Girls Club, Oshkosh YMCA, Habitat for Humanity, Old Glory Honor Flight, and Feeding America.
+Cerroni and his UW-Oshkosh football team have performed several community services projects over the past seven years, including events associated with the Oshkosh Boys & Girls Club, Oshkosh YMCA, Habitat for Humanity, Old Glory Honor Flight, Gus Macker 3-on-3 Basketball Tournament and Feeding America.
 In 2015, Cerroni received the Excellence In Leadership Award for his work with Be The Match®, a National Marrow Donor Program.